Program

 Friedrich Conzen Haus - St. Joachim

-Following a general theoretical introduction, the practical part will consist of exercises in small groups (3, max.
-4 persons per model) using biomodels/Mikoto models.
+After a general theoretical introduction, the practical part will take place with exercises in small groups (3, max.
+4 people per model) on biomodels/Mikoto models.

-On the practical model, in addition to general colonoscopy knowledge, polypectomy and hemostasis using various techniques (injection, various clips) will be practiced.
-Furthermore, selected diagnoses will be covered in video demonstrations.
+In addition to general colonoscopy knowledge, polypectomy and hemostasis using various techniques (injection, various clips) will be practiced on the practical model.
+In addition, selected diagnoses will be developed in video demonstrations.

 An application for certification of the course will be submitted to the DGVS.
 To obtain the certificate, participation in the separate online training is required.